mozilla-services/heka/docs/source/configuration.rst

     A sub-section that specifies the settings to be used for any SSL/TLS encryption.
 This will only have any impact if `use_tls` is set to true.
     See :ref:`tls`.
+- ticker_interval (uint):
+    Specifies how often, in seconds, the output queue files are rolled.
+    Defaults to 300.

 Example: